DevExpress/testcafe/README.md

 ## Features

 **Stable tests and no manual timeouts**<br/>
+TestCafe automatically waits for page loads and XHRs before the test starts and after each action.
-TestCafe provides built-in assertions which wait until page elements load.
+It also features smart test actions and assertions that wait for page elements to appear.
 You can change the maximum wait time.
 If elements load faster, tests skip the timeout and continue.

 **Latest JS and TypeScript support**<br/>
-TestCafe supports the latest JavaScript features, including ES6, ES7 (for example, async/await).
+TestCafe supports the latest JavaScript features, including ES8 (for example, async/await).
 You can also [use TypeScript](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.html) if you prefer a strongly typed language.